codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

   </SandpackLayout>
 </SandpackProvider>

-And now we have pretty much the same component as the preset, minus the prop passing, which you can decide based on your specific needs.
+Further now we have pretty much the same component as the preset, minus the prop passing, which you can decide based on your specific needs.

 You can easily swap the two components inside the `SandpackLayout` to get a different instance of `Sandpack`.